qemus/qemu-arm/readme.md

     VGA: "virtio-gpu"
   ```

-  `virtio-gpu` uses a paravirtualized graphics device and can provide better desktop responsiveness than the default display adapter.
+  It uses a dedicated paravirtualized display driver and can provide better desktop responsiveness than the `bochs-display` adapter.

 > [!NOTE]
 > With `virtio-gpu`, the screen may remain black during the initial boot process until the Linux driver is loaded.
-For this reason, `bochs-display` remains the default and provides the most reliable display output during boot and installation.
+For this reason, `bochs-display` remains the default and provides the most reliable display output during boot.

 ### How do I boot Windows?